MicrosoftDocs/architecture-center/contributing-to/templates/linux-vdi-citrix.md

 - Active Directory Domain Services will be used to domain join the Citrix Servers.
 VDA serves will not be domain joined.
 - Azure Hybrid File Sync will enable shared storage across the solution.
 For example, it can be used in remote /home solutions.

-For this sample solution, the following SKUs are recommend:
+For this sample solution, the following SKUs are used:

-- Citrix ADC (Netscaler): TBD
+- Citrix ADC (Netscaler): 2 x D4sv3 with [NetScaler 12.0 VPX Standard Edition 200 MBPS PAYG image](https://azuremarketplace.microsoft.com/pt-br/marketplace/apps/citrix.netscalervpx-120?tab=PlansAndPrice)
-- Citrix License Server: TBD
+- Citrix License Server: 1 x D2s v3
-- Citrix VDA: TBD
+- Citrix VDA: 4 x D8s v3
-- Citrix Storefront: TBD
+- Citrix Storefront: 2 x D2s v3
-- Citrix Delivery Controller: TBD
+- Citrix Delivery Controller: 2 x D2s v3
-- Domain Controllers: TBD
+- Domain Controllers: 2 x D2sv3
-- Azure File Servers: TBD
+- Azure File Servers: 2 x D2sv3

+> Note: All the licenses (besides Netscaler are BYOL)

 ### Components